Study abroad, serving others

-UALR Senior Kayleigh Richards, a Spanish major who recently immersed herself in Spain during a study abroad trip, wants to eventually take what she has learned and use it to serve others.
+UALR Senior Kayleigh Richards, a Spanish major who recently went to Spain on a study abroad trip, wants to eventually take what she has learned and use it to serve others.

-As someone who minors in nonprofit leadership studies, Richard said she has been able to study the way those organizations work in great detail and knows what a difference they can make in people’s lives.
+As someone who minors in nonprofit leadership studies, Richard said she has been able to observe some organizations in great detail and learn what a difference they can make in people’s lives.

-Richards said she hopes to take her UALR education to the next level and help provide children and their families a better future.
+Richards said she hopes to take her UALR education to the next level and help provide a better future for children and their families.

-She admits that at one time she wasn’t even sure what she wanted to do with a degree in Spanish or where her life was going, but one thing Richards knew for certain was that she had fallen in love with the language.
+She admits that at one time she wasn’t even sure what she wanted to do with a degree in Spanish or where her life was going, but one thing Richards did know for certain was that she had fallen in love with the language.

-And even though it was a little intimidating going abroad for the first time, Richards said it contributed to her growth as a college student and as a person.
+And even though it was a little intimidating going abroad for the first time, Richards said, the trip contributed to her growth as a college student and as a person.

-“I had no idea what the outcome would be and so, going into situations where anything could happen, it pushes me and my boundaries are definitely stretched,” she said.
+“I had no idea what the outcome would be, so, going into situations where anything could happen, it pushes me and my boundaries are definitely stretched,” she said.